 On every sync, OneUp pushes the recalculated inventory level back to Square.

 Best Practices Regarding Basic Product Info

 OneUp for Square works best if you maintain your item details in Square then push them to OneUp.
-Product created directly in OneUp will not be synched to Square.
+Products created directly in the OneUp interface will not be synched to Square.